mheiges/vagrant-irods_ugm2015/README.md

   you should be able to inspect OS filesystems to confirm a file is added from `client.vm` to a resource on `rs.vm`.

-  - `reiinit` command to quickly init a new user session.
-When the tutorial asks you to delete the current irods environment and `iinit` a different user you can instead use the `reiinit` command to streamline the process.
+  - `ireinit` command to quickly init a new user session.
+When the tutorial asks you to delete the current irods environment and `iinit` a different user you can instead use the `ireinit` command to streamline the process.

-            reiinit alice
+            ireinit alice
-            reiinit rods
+            ireinit rods

   - The file `tutorial-commands.txt` lists variations on some of the commands in the tutorial.
 For example, resources are created on the